-Digital transformation: PTC takes stock of new products after good year in Rockwell partnership
+Digital transformation: PTC demos new products after good first year in Rockwell tie-up

 The keynote address at PTC’s LiveWorx19 event in Boston, Massachusetts is always a tour de force by the company’s ebullient president & CEO, Jim Heppelmann, and today’s conference opening did not disappoint.